You are here

 The ASCENT program (Accelerating Students through Concurrent Enrollment) is a fifth year concurrent enrollment program which allows students to participate in Concurrent Enrollment the year directly following the student’s 12th grade year.
 Students who are eligible to participate in ASCENT must have completed twelve postsecondary credit hours prior to the completion of the twelfth-grade year, and cannot be in need of basic skills coursework in their selected pathway.
 ASCENT students must also be selected for participation by the principal and accepted into a postsecondary degree program.

 Concurrent Enrollment offers a unique opportunity for aligning high school and postsecondary courses and is widely available in Colorado.
 94% of districts and 80% of high schools offer Concurrent Enrollment programs, and 89% of all students pass all Concurrent Enrollment courses in which they are enrolled.

 Additionally 78% of all participating students enroll in college in the fall immediately following graduation.
 In their first year of college, compared to their peers who don’t participate, these students earn higher GPA’s and accumulate more credits.

-- Districts may consider ways in which their high school teachers might become eligible to become adjunct faculty of their partner institution, in order to provide the opportunity to teach concurrent enrollment courses on the high school site, increasing access and exposure to these courses.
+- Consider ways in which staff might qualify to teach concurrent enrollment courses on the high school site, increasing access and exposure to these courses